 After dinner at our personal favourite eating spot in town “Himmel & Hölle” (you have to try their späzle!!), you can take a night tour guided by the “night watch” for more insights into the life and customs of old Quedlinburg.

-When you’ve already explored your home base, you can either take the local bus/train (transport ticket is usually included for the duration of your stay when you book a hotel) or drive to the neighbouring Drei Annen Hohne station.
+Once you are done exploring your home base, you can either take the local bus/train (as mentioned above, a transport ticket is included for the duration of your stay when you book a hotel) or drive to the neighbouring Drei Annen Hohne station.
 The single trip up to Brocken mountain on board the Harz Mountain Railway steam engine train (a.k.a. the Brocken Railway) costs about 25 € and it’s a worthy experience.

-I would highly recommend taking the train up and walking in the forest down, back to the station, taking in the beauty of the region.
+I would highly recommend taking the Brocken railway up and hike through the forest down, back to the station, taking in the beauty of the region.

-Another highly recommended outdoor option in Harz, is to hike along the Witch Trail.
-A total of 60 Km, this route take you along some of the most stunning locations along the Harz mountains.
-And you can collect the witch stamps if you’re lucky to find them along the way!!
+Another highly recommended outdoor option in Harz, is to hike along the Harz Witches Trail.
+With a total of 60 Km, this route takes you along some of the most stunning locations along the Harz mountains.
+And you can collect the Harz Witch Trail stamps if you’re lucky to find them along the way!!
 This route (or parts of it) are especially great for a day out with the family, and an easy way to get kids into hiking and the outdoors.

 If you decide to make Clausthal-Zellerfeld your base, the Hotel zum Harzer* was a delight.
 With renovated adorable rooms and a hearty breakfast included, it’s a good value for money.
 Oh, and there are plenty of parking spots around so you won’t have any issues.
 As for things to do in this area of the Harz National park, you could take a stroll by the many artificial lakes, visit the neighbouring town of Goslar and take a tour of the old mines, Rammelsberg (another of UNESCO’s cultural heritage for all humanity sites!) or visit one of the locations of the film Monument Men.